 One of the main advantages ICP-OES offers over most chloride detection methods, is the ability to simultaneously quantify additional elements in the sample.
 This requires the method to be selective, and neither interfere nor be interfered with by the presence of other elements.
 To test the selectivity of the method, a solution containing 4 mg L-1 of chloride was measured twice; once as-is and once in the presence of eight common elements (Mn, Fe, Mg, Ca, Cu, Pb, Zn, Al).
 The two measurements were found to be statistically identical (see SI for details), demonstrating the selectivity of the method.
-Furthermore, the concentrations of all eight elements agreed with their calculated values, demonstrating the capability of the method to quantify chloride and other elements simultaneously.
-It should be noted that in any argentometric method, Ag precipitating anions (such as I-, Br-, or CN-) can cause some interference.
+Furthermore, the measured concentrations of all eight elements agreed with their calculated values, demonstrating the capability of the method to quantify chloride and other elements simultaneously.
+It should be noted that in any argentometric method, Ag+ precipitating anions (such as I-, Br-, or CN-) can cause some interference.

 The robustness of the method was tested by examining the effects of sample filtration time, pH, and temperature on the measurement.
-Samples (5 and 0.5 mg L-1 Cl-) were prepared and filtered at different times (relative to Ag addition, see SI for details).
-No significant changes were observed in the Ag signal intensity between the samples, indicating complete AgCl precipitation within five minutes.
-Rapid AgCl formation was supported by DLS measurements, as the hydrodynamic radius of AgCl particles in samples measured five and thirty minutes after Ag addition showed almost no change (see SI for details).
+Samples (5 and 0.5 mg L-1 Cl-) were prepared and filtered at different times (relative to Ag+ addition, see SI for details).
+No significant changes were observed in the Ag+ signal intensity between the samples, indicating complete AgCl precipitation within five minutes.
+Rapid AgCl formation was supported by DLS measurements, as the hydrodynamic radius of AgCl particles in samples measured five and thirty minutes after Ag+ addition showed almost no change (see SI for details).
 Samples were also remeasured two weeks after their preparation and showed no significant change in Ag intensity, indicating AgCl precipitation was complete before sample filtration.
-To examine the effect of pH and temperature and the method, samples containing 1.5 mg L-1 of chloride were prepared at different pH values, and different temperatures (pre-filtration).
-The results (Table 1) show the method to be robust, with no statistical differences detected between any of the samples.
+To examine the effect of pH and temperature and the method, samples containing 4 and 1.5 mg L-1 of chloride, respectively, were prepared at different pH values, and different temperatures (pre-filtration).
+The results (Table 1) show the method to be robust, with no statistical differences detected between any of the samples

 Table 1: Selectivity and Robustness results